 Apple Watch Applications

-April 24 is the release date of the much anticipated Apple Watch.
+April 24 is the release date of the much anticipated Apple Watch and there will be many people who cannot wait for it to finally be introduced.
+It’s a very exciting time and when it does finally come out people will be over the moon when they realise that the amazing new apple watch was just released!
 Many aviation related applications for airlines and airports have been approved and included in the Apple App Store.
 Experience The Skies explores the first version of these applications and discuss what future developments lie ahead to improve the passenger experience.

 Apple Watch is the first wearable product introduced by the Cupertino, California based company.
 It comes in two organic light-emitting diode (OLED) screen sizes : 38mm (1.5in) or 42mm (1.65in).